-How to visit the Plain of Jars in Laos
+How to visit the Plain of Jars from Luang Prabang

 Imagine coming across clusters of mysterious massive stone jars whilst traveling through rural countryside.
 Up to 90 such ‘Plain of Jars’ sites exist in the Xiangkhouang Province of Northern Laos, where the huge jars, some half-buried, lie scattered in fields still peppered with unexploded ordinance (UXO), which in turn, are an unwelcome souvenir of the so-called Secret War in the 60’s.